-I also delight in being your thought-partner and sounding board – helping you see and hear yourself more clearly and with more compassion, working with you to identify new insights and ideas, and helping you to (re)connect with internal and external resources to make the changes you seek.
+I also delight in being your thought-partner and sounding board – helping you see and hear yourself more clearly and with more compassion, working with you to identify new insights and ideas, and providing support as you put insight into action.

 My overall goal is to help you to feel more at home and empowered in your life.

 What is well-being coaching?

 Well-being coaching is an empowering, reflective, evidence-based approach centered on making progress toward goals that you define.

 - Defining and clarifying your values and priorities